September 6th, 2014. Somewhere in New Zealand a fly-fisherman acquires his first iPhone.

 This new iPhone 5's got me thinking though.
 Why don’t we all name our smart-phones?
 In one week, I’ve spent more time with my iPhone 5 than any human being.
 We do everything together: go fly-fishing, take pictures, upload fish porn, listen to music, tie flies, and even chill at the coffee shop.
 Not to mention 5’s a wonderful listener.
 On record mode she’ll listen to my incessant rambling for hours, something I’ve yet to find in a girlfriend.
 Sex determined.

-The other day on my way home from the city I peeked into a car parked on the ferry that transports residents from the mainland to the island on which I live.
-In the car sat a father and son, perhaps on their way home from school.
+The other day on my way home from the city I peeked into a car where there sat a father and son, perhaps on their way home from school.
 What struck me was that both of them were sitting in the cab, elbows less than two inches from each other, unflinchingly staring at their iPhones.
 This palpable example of two humans opting for electronic interaction over human, whether deliberate or not, is startling nevertheless.
 If humans continue to progress in this direction the least we could do is show our iPhone’s some damn respect and name them.

 The need for naming our smart phones could not be more evident by people choosing interaction with electronics over fellow human beings.
 Literally, the biggest possible slap in the face one human being can dole out to another is choosing the electronic experience over the human.
 If someone opts for their cell phone’s Liquid-Crystal Display screen over your stunning irises don’t think twice, kick them to the curb.
 At the very least, first remind them of your existence.
 And since there is no point in disrespecting the personal device as well, tell them to show their smart-phone some damn respect and give it a name!